 The annual endowment report includes a summary of the asset allocation and performance of the endowment for the most recent fiscal year ended June 30.

-The College participates in the NACUBO-Commonfund Study of Endowments survey each year, which gives us the ability to benchmark endowment returns and other key metrics with peer institutions.
-The most recent survey placed Dickinson in the 90th percentile (top 10 percent) of over 600 reporting colleges and universities for 10-year average returns.
+The College participates in the NACUBO-TIAA Study of Endowments survey each year, which gives us the ability to benchmark endowment returns and other key metrics with peer institutions.
+The college's long-term (10-year average) returns regularly place us in the top quartile of performance compared to over 600 reporting colleges and universities